 Fitting the skirting or beading: ss the floor is now finished and if the skirting was removed earlier on, is the time to fit the new skirting.
 After the fitting is done the workmanship of a painter will be required to fill all the gaps against the walls and sometimes at corners which are to deviated from the correct angle.

 Thresholds (door trims): are used to join the new floor with the adjacent floor coverings (carpets, tiles, vinyl etc).
 We will match them as much as possible with floor colour so to achieve seamless blending.
 A proper threshold has to be fitted under the closed door, yet so many times the adjacent floor covering ends to much inside or comes to much forward.
 When possible adjustments are done on all sides to ensure the best finish.

 Furniture back & felts: now all is done, the equipment loaded and the new floor thoroughly vacuumed and cleaned.
 We will stick felt pads under the furniture and will rearrange it as it was initially.

-As a few notes about fitting a rectangle end grain blocks floor:
+As a few notes about fitting a Rectangular end grain natural blocks floor:

 - Our state of the art cutting equipment will be connected to dust extractors.
 Despite all these a measure of chips and sawdust will result as they are blown away by the circular saw blades especially.